 The end of the Cold War marked the start of a new world order; a world where the United States was the only superpower.
 But, this also created an opportunity for other states to fill the void.
 China has been on a steady rise since it started opening itself to the world.
 In fact, in 2017, it became the world’s largest economy.
 China has been flexing its muscle of late, and the US and the world are starting to take notice.
 This course will endeavour to plot China’s rise and look at its relationships around the world.
 It will briefly explore its history, government and politics, and foreign relations.

-Leader Writer at The Times
+Contributor at The Times

 How do you think the US and the rest of the world should deal with China?

 China demands an absolute equal respect from the US as it does from anybody.
 For China, respect and face are extremely important.